-The House system was introduced at the School in 2018 to create a vertical community for pupils to support each other, engage in friendly competition, and band together to make positive contributions within their house, school, and local community.
+The House system was introduced at the School in 2018 to create a vertical community for students to support each other, engage in friendly competition, and band together to make positive contributions within their house, school, and local community.

 The Houses are named after distinguished figures associated with our building.

-The House system also supports the pastoral care of the boys by ensuring that each of them identifies with a smaller, “vertical” community, made up of pupils in every Year group from Year 7 to Year 11, within the wider school community.
+The House system also supports the pastoral care of the boys by ensuring that each of them identifies with a smaller, “vertical” community, made up of students in every Year group from Year 7 to Year 11, within the wider school community.

 There are inter-House competitions in numerous academic, sports and cultural activities including music, poetry, maths, science, general knowledge, drama, art, chess, sports and debating.